 As Gove says, “Travelling circuses are no place for wild animals in the 21st century and I am pleased that this legislation will put an end to this practice for good… The general public can still enjoy a trip to the circus, but it is good to know that wild animals will no longer be a part of that experience.”

 There are plenty of human acts to fill a circus and put on an incredible, entertaining show without exploiting animals.
-If you agree that the use of wild animals should be banned in circuses in the UK, sign this petition!
+When the bill was introduced, we shared a petition asking people to add their voices to this cause.
+Now, we’re happy to announce the bill has been passed!

 For more Animal, Life, Vegan Food, Health, and Recipe content published daily, don’t forget to subscribe to the One Green Planet Newsletter!